-Once you’ve settled into your So Resi home, you might want to own more of it.
-Thats easy.
+Once you’ve settled into your SO Resi home, you might want to own more of it.
+That's easy.
 You just stay in your home and buy a bigger share of it.
 It's really flexible, so you can step up in time with your budget and your life.

 Owning more of your home can be a satisfying feeling – and so can working towards owning 100% of it.
 It could help you financially too.

-Cut down your So Resi payment
+Cut down your shared ownership payment

 Grow your investment

 The more of your home you own, the more you benefit if house prices go up.
 When you think about this, don’t forget that house prices can also go down.

 Life changes and so does your money.
 Careers take off, bonuses are earned and mortgage rates don’t stay the same.
 We know all that.
 So when you start out in a SO Resi home, we make it easy for you to buy a bigger share at a time that suits you.
 If you’d like to own more of your home, we’re here to talk you through what’s changed for you, and how to take the next step.

 How does it work?

 It’s easy - you can buy 10% or more of your home’s full market value at any time.
 So if your home is valued at £250,000, the smallest extra share you can buy is 10% of that, which would cost £25,000.
 If you can afford to, you can buy over 10% in multiples of 5%.
 That’s 15%, 20%, 25%, 30% and so on – right up to the point where you own 90%.